-Expected reopening date for the Saida Cruises cruise line.
-Carnival Cruise Line now allows unvaccinated passengers to disembark.
+The cruise industry has been hit hard by the COVID-19 pandemic, but there is some good news on the horizon.
+Cruise lines are gradually easing restrictions and resuming operations, with some already allowing unvaccinated passengers to disembark.
+Here is a look at what cruise lines are open and what you need to know before you book your next cruise.
 Carnival Cruise Line updated its protocols for unvaccinated passengers, now allowing them to disembark.
-However, several destinations still don't allow unvaccinated travelers, including San Juan, Grand Cayman, St.
+However, several destinations still don't allow unvaccinated travelers, including San Juan, Grand Cayman, and St.

 Thomas.
 Carnival Cruise Line plans to restart cruises from Galveston, Texas in July with two ships, the Carnival Vista (starting in July) and the Carnival Breeze (starting July 1).
 The line has also announced plans to resume cruises to Alaska from Seattle on July 27 with the Carnival Miracle and expects to resume cruises from Miami with the Carnival Horizon in July.
 Four more Carnival ships, including the new Mardi Gras, will start sailing between July 31 and the end of August.
 Disney Cruise Line resumed service in August.